jaymagrob/sei-project-4/README.md

 <!— Run the app on localhost:4000 : —> $ yarn serve:back

-<!— Check the console for any issues and if there are any then check the package.json for any dependancies missing —>
+<!— Check the console for any issues and if there are any then check the package.json for any dependencies missing —>

 <!- Navigate to http://localhost:4000/>
 ```